angelialau/se7en-scheduler/README.md

 Testing is split into 3 main components: algorithm used to generate schedules, frontend and backend.

-### Algorithm Testing
+### Algorithm Testing - Unit Testing, Robustness Testing

-Explain what these tests test and why
+Unit testing is done using python unittest.
+To run,

 ```
-Give an example
+cd backend/TestAlgo.py
 ```
+This test covers all algorithm functions that can be tested separately.

 ### Frontend - System Testing